 MOD BDI/KEN/UGA/RRW/TZA/85A2/3

-5.317A Those parts of the band 698-960 MHz in Region 2 and the band 790-960 MHz in Regions 1 and 3 which are allocated to the mobile service on a primary basis are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolutions 224 (Rev.WRC-12) and 749 (Rev.WRC-12), as appropriate.
+5.317A Those parts of the band 698-960 MHz in Region 2, the band 694-790 in Region 1 and the band 790-960 MHz in Regions 1 and 3 which are allocated to the mobile service on a primary basis are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolutions 224 (Rev.WRC-12), 232 (Rev.WRC-15) and 749 (Rev.WRC-12), as appropriate.
 This identification does not preclude the use of these bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-(WRC-12)
+(WRC-15)

 Reasons: The allocation of the band 694-790 MHz in Region 1 to Mobile except Aeronautical Mobile in Region 1, should be reflected in this footnote.